enriluis/export-accout/Readme.md

 Usage

-    Save the script as export_zimbra_users.sh.
+    Save the script as export_zimbra_users.sh

     Make the script executable:
     bash